opencarecc/opencareMakerPlaybook/keep_the_interest_alive_ii.md

 As **before** the actual co-design sessions (during which people get their hands dirty) there is, most of the time, a *determined strategy* in engaging and involving people by means of meetings, newsletter, exc as **after** the co-design sessions there should be an *ambitious strategy* as well.

-This strategy can be handled in various ways and through different tools, but it always has a specific goal: making people aware about the **project updates** by receiving and exchanging feedbacks.
+This strategy can be handled in various ways and through different tools, but it always has a specific goal: making people aware about the **project updates** by receiving and exchanging feedbacks. **Offline and online involvement** are both pretty efficient.

 The tools might be the same of those used for the involvement of the communities, but, obviously the informations are going to change in the *layout* and in the *content*.
-The new informations should be still interesting and able to p**rovoke the curiosity** of the people.
+The new informations should be still interesting and able to **provoke the curiosity** of the people.

 ###### See [Keep the interest alive - Part I](keep_the_interest_alive.md) tip for more details about the different involving online channels.

 #### **// In other words**